StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 7. Create the required infrasture to provision a Domain in WebLogic Cloud from the OCI Marketplace

+Execute the following steps in your CloudShell window.

 1. Initialize Terraform: